Shireen Abu Akleh: Death

 An autopsy at An-Najah National University was unable to determine who shot Abu Akleh; the pathologist found no evidence that she had been shot at close range.
 The autopsy confirmed that Abu Akleh was killed by an armour-piercing bullet that struck her in the back of the head, and, exiting her forehead, ricocheted back from her helmet, causing skull fractures and damage to the brain.
 The bullet was recovered and sent for further examination.

 Aftermath

 Abu Akleh's home was raided by Israeli forces after she was killed; they confiscated Palestinian flags and prevented "the playing of nationalistic songs".

 Thousands of people had gathered in Ramallah in honor of Abu Akleh, where her body was transported to the network's offices for colleagues, friends, and family to "bid her the final farewell".
 Alternative Syndicate of the Press journalists gathered to honor Abu Akleh in downtown Beirut.
 In her hometown of Beit Hanina, at least five Palestinians were injured in confrontations with armed Israeli soldiers, while at least three were detained; a crowd in front of her home protested her killing.

+When Israeli forces raided and shut down the Ramallah office of Al Jazeera Abu Akleh had worked at on 22 September 2024, soldiers went out of their way to tear down a poster of Abu Akleh.